Equipment Enables Rapid Disaster Response in Malawi

-New Labs Accelerate Critical Public Health Research, Create Opportunities for Students
+New Labs Accelerate Critical Public Health Research, Create Opportunities for Students.

 In March 2019, Cyclone Idai became one of the worst natural disasters ever to hit the Southern hemisphere.